-The following tables list all the drinking water contaminants we detected during the 2022 calendar year.
+The following tables list all the drinking water contaminants we detected during the 2023 calendar year.
 The presence of these contaminants in the water does not necessarily indicate the water poses a health risk.
-Unless otherwise noted, the data presented in these tables is from testing done January 1 through December 31, 2022.
-The State requires we monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
-Some of the data, though representative of water quality, is more than one year old.
+Unless otherwise noted, the data presented in these tables is from testing done January 1 through December 31, 2023.
+The State requires Calleguas to monitor for certain contaminants less than once per year because the concentrations of these contaminants are not expected to vary significantly from year to year.
+Some of the data, though representative of water quality, are more than one year old.